University & Education

 Schools of Stellenbosch

-Top 10 Restaurants in SA, playing host to over 80 restaurants offering international cuisine to traditional Cape fare.
-The town is home to the Institute of Culinary Arts, South African Chefs Academy and Private Hotel School.
+Stellenbosch is South Africa’s culinary capital and regularly features among the Top 10 Restaurants in SA, playing host to over 80 restaurants offering international cuisine to traditional Cape fare.
+The town is home to two internationally acclaimed culinary schools, the Institute of Culinary Arts and The Private Hotel School.
 Culinary courses are also presented at Boland College, Bergzicht Training Centre and Stellenbosch University.

 In this renowned centre for education and learning, there are several design schools and academies for the study of graphic design, photography, jewellery, fashion, visual arts, sculpture, art, ceramics, and interior design, to name a few.